AESiR-0/staff-the-jaayvee-world/WHATSAPP_SETUP_GUIDE.md

 1. **Go to Vercel Dashboard**
    - Navigate to [vercel.com](https://vercel.com)
-   - Sign in and go to your `staff-the-jaayvee-world` project
+   - Sign in and go to your `team-the-jaayvee-world` project
    - Click on **Settings** → **Environment Variables**

 2. **Add Environment Variables**